Weathering Your Cedar Shingles to Gray on the South Shore

 Question: How fast will Bleaching Stain turn my shakes or shingles gray?

 Because bleaching stain requires sunshine to change your shingles’ color, it depends on the amount of sunlight that hits your home.
 On the South Shore, it takes about six months- 12 months to turn cedar shingles from their natural color to gray.
+Remember, the sides of your home that receive more sun will gray first (see below for more on this).

 Question: Will the graying of my cedar shingles be uniform?

-Because the bleaching stain only hastens what would happen naturally, the degree of sun that a house gets makes a real difference in the final graying that occurs on your home’s shingles.
+Because the bleaching stain only hastens what would happen naturally, the amount of sun that a house receives makes a real difference in the final graying that occurs on your home’s shingles.
 If one side of your shingled home gets more sun than another side, your shingles may fade to different shades of gray on each side.
 Conditions like shaded overhangs and pergolas can also provide shade that makes the graying of the shingles uneven – especially at first.

 Question: How often should I treat my shingles or shakes with bleaching stain?